RHansmann/Kirby-2.0---inheritance-of-blueprints/README.md

 Exchange the origin "blueprints.php" file in directory panel/lib by the file provided with this repository.
 After this You will be able to merge several blueprint files with a master file.

-Please refer to to blueprints.pdf document for the description of the merge process and how this than be specified in blueprint files.
+Please refer to the examples file to get an idea how the merginge parameter can be used.
+If You need mote detailled documention please send me an email and I will send You a pdf documentation asap.

 This work is open source and may be used by anybody who wants to use this enhancement in Kirby 2.0